DocFX/symfony-website-checklist/README.md

 12. And you can prepare your assets for deployment using: `npm run build`.
 13. Configure your non-dev environments (this goes way beyond this project boundaries ^^).
 If your non-dev servers are Apache, you can use `composer require symfony/apache-pack`.
 14. Start writing PHPUnit tests under the `tests/` directory.
 You will need WAY less of them as long as your code passes PHP-Stan and Psalm maximum level scans.
-15. On production servers, make sure:
+15. On production servers, make sure (if you have access to the PHP configuration and your project is the only one, which it should be):
     - PHP `memory_limit` is set just around `8M` for CLI and `1M` for web SAPIs.
 More if PHP processes files.
     - PHP `max_execution_time` is set to `1200` for CLI and `30` for wep SAPIs.
 More for CLI if your app has heavy CLI processing.
     - PHP `realpath_cache_size` is set to `512K` for CLI and `16M` for wep SAPIs.